The Currents of Space: Plot summary

 The action centers around Rik, a man suffering from gross amnesia and apparent feeble-mindedness.
 When Rik gradually starts remembering his past, a political crisis involving Sark, Florina, and Trantor ensues.
 Rik must dodge planetary law-enforcement agents and interstellar spies as he attempts to learn his own history and identity, which the government of Sark is trying to prevent.
-Ultimately he learns that before losing his memory he was a "spacio-analyst": a specialized astronaut who gathers samples of the very sparse interstellar gasses in outer space, and determines their composition.
-(The spacio-analysts' slogan is "We analyze Nothing".)
+Ultimately he learns that before losing his memory he was a "Spatio-analyst": a specialized astronaut who gathers samples of the very sparse interstellar gasses in outer space, and determines their composition.
+(The Spatio-analysts' slogan is "We analyze Nothing".)
 He also finds out that he had discovered that Florina's sun is about to explode into a nova because it is being exposed to a stream of isolated gaseous carbon atoms flowing through its region of space.
 The carbon atoms, besides causing Florina's sun to approach nova-stage, are also the reason kyrt grows on Florina: they are causing Florina's sun to emit a special energetic wavelength of light which kyrt plants need in order to bio-synthesize the kyrt fiber.
 Streams of carbon atoms ("carbon currents") are very rare in space; the reason the plants do not make kyrt when grown on planets orbiting other stars is that Florina is the only known habitable planet whose sun is located in the path of a carbon current.

-Because losing Florina would mean losing the principal source of Sark's vast wealth, there was strong resistance from the government of Sark to accept Rik's finding; his amnesia was caused by the government's misuse of a mind-altering device called a "psychic probe" in an attempt to suppress his message.
-However, once Rik recovers his memory and reveals the effect of the carbon atoms, the conditions that enable kyrt to grow can be easily duplicated anywhere now that they are understood.
+Because losing Florina would mean losing the principal source of Sark's vast wealth, there was an attempt to use the knowledge to blackmail Sark's rulers.
+His amnesia was caused by the blackmailer's misuse of a mind-altering device called a "psychic probe" in an attempt to calm him down before he could seek other means to make it public.
+However, once Rik recovers his memory and reveals the effect of the carbon atoms, the conditions that enable kyrt to grow are understood and can be easily duplicated anywhere.